kusaanko/YouTubeLiveChat/README.md

 ```Java
 chat.sendMessage("Message that you want to send");
 ```
-**To Chrome user**
-You can't use the IDs that written in Chrome's cookie.
-I'm sorry, but please use another browser's cookie.

 ## Reset (YouTubeLiveChat 1.1 or later)
 If you have an error, you can reset YouTubeLiveChat instance.